craddis1/CosmoWAP/README.md

 For Integrated effects see: [arXiv:2511.09466](https://arxiv.org/abs/2511.09466)

-For PNG and Forecasting routines related please also refer too: arXiv:25xx.xxxx
+For PNG and Forecasting routines related please also refer to: arXiv:25xx.xxxx